aergoio/heraj/docs/source/model/aergokey.rst

 Export
 ------

-You can export aergo key in a different format.
+You can export AergoKey in a different format.

 Export as wallet import format.